Important Information – Please Read

 These are claims where someone claims against you, for instance for damage to their property or injury that you have caused to them.

 Personal Liability claims made against you that result from you being in charge of vehicles or animals are NOT covered.
-This can include cars, motorcycles, horses, aircraft, boats, bicycles etc. In the case of motor vehicles, this is not usually a problem, as the law usually insists that cover is provided by the car or motorcycle insurance, but activities such as horseriding and cycling could be a problem.
+This can include cars, motorcycles, horses, aircraft, boats etc. In the case of motor vehicles, this is not usually a problem, as the law usually insists that cover is provided by the car or motorcycle insurance, but activities such as horseriding or sailing could be a problem.

 Personal Liability claims arising from you working are not covered, as liability is usually covered by employers.
 However, you cannot take this for granted in some parts of the world.